DigitalPublishingToolkit/OurCommons/md/05Blanchet.md

 been an unprecedented involvement from the public into energy and electricity matters.
 This has for instance taken the shape of energy cooperatives.
-According to the European Federation of renewable energy cooperatives, RESCOOP^1^, there are at present some 1,250 energy communities in which a million people throughout Europe are involved.
-Through the RESCOOP federation, these groups actively lobby at a European level to bend the legislation towards promoting and supporting energy cooperatives.
+According to the European Federation of renewable energy cooperatives, RESCOOP, there are at present some 1,250 energy communities in which a million people throughout Europe are involved.^1^ Through the RESCOOP federation, these groups actively lobby at a European level to bend the legislation towards promoting and supporting energy cooperatives.